 Fiona Samuel began as an actor, and filled the downtime with writing.
 She has gone on to write scripts, direct, co-host arts show The Big Art Trip, and act in everything from Close to Home to Footrot Flats.
 With 2011 TV movie Bliss, she became the only woman in over two decades to win awards for directing a New Zealand television drama.

-Samuel was born in Scotland: her parents were New Zealanders travelling on their OE.
-After growing up in Christchurch, she studied acting at drama school Toi Whakaari in Wellington, then later toured New Zealand, playing feisty twin sister to Miranda Harcourt in hit play Oracles and Miracles.
+Samuel was born in Scotland: her parents were Kiwis travelling on their OE.
+While growing up in Christchurch, she was encouraged to enter speech and drama competitions by her "very clever and creative mother".
+As she says in this 2019 Funny As interview, Wellington drama school Toi Whakaari was "my plan A, B and C. I had no other plan."
+After graduating, she toured New Zealand, playing feisty twin sister to Miranda Harcourt in hit play Oracles and Miracles.

 Bored of waiting for acting roles that weren't always worth the wait, Samuel took up a friend's suggestion and wrote a radio script.
 Following some scripts for children, her first adult radio play Blonde Bombshell won a Mobil Award in 1984.

 The previous year at a conference, Samuel had presented research indicating women were being offered a narrow range and quantity of television roles (she noted a 70/30% male/female imbalance in speaking parts).
-Fresh from guesting in testosterone-heavy drama Roche, Samuel lamented "if I saw ‘giggle' once more as a script direction, or had to roll around on a bed again, or lick my lips suggestively, I felt I was going to be sick."
+Fresh from guesting in testosterone-heavy drama Roche, and finding herself rarely acting in scenes with other women, Samuel lamented "if I saw ‘giggle' once more as a script direction, or had to roll around on a bed again, or lick my lips suggestively, I felt I was going to be sick."

 The idea for The Marching Girls — a rare Kiwi TV drama with women taking centre stage — was shown to TVNZ in 1985, as part of an application to become a trainee director.
 Although the job went elsewhere, Samuel was given the "life-changing" chance to create the show, which follows the lives of a group of marching girls in the lead-up to the North Island championships.
 Samuel writes here about the project's ups and occasional downs, including directors hostile to its tone and content.
 After finally screening in 1987; the show was nominated for Best Drama Series at the NZ Film and Television Awards, and Samuel for Best Drama Writer.